youtopin/azeron-client/README.md

 	mvn clean install

-use azeron in your maven POM dependencies
+use Azeron in your maven POM dependencies

 	<dependency>
 		<groupId>io.pinect</groupId>